spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 |Install order (Optional)|Leave default|
 |Manifests|Add new manifest, and name it `hello-universe`|

-When you provide the value `hello-universe` in the **Manifest** field, a blank text editor will open o the righthand side of the screen.
+When you provide the value `hello-universe` in the **Manifest** field, a blank text editor will open on the righthand side of the screen.
 Copy the following manifest and paste it into the text editor.
 <br />

 ```yaml